 - Yoga and Tai Chi.
 These disciplines can improve coordination and balance.
 They also lead to improved body awareness and the ability to relax.

-- This physical fitness system not only improves controls of muscles, but also helps manage the pain of rheumatoid arthritis.
+- This physical fitness system not only improves controls of muscles, but also helps manage the pain.